award

 • Trouble sleeping or the inability to wake from sleep

-Not all head injury victims suffer long-term brain damage, but there are a number of complications that can result from these types of injuries.
+Not all head injury victims suffer long-term brain damage, but several complications can result from these types of injuries.
 These are some of the potential long-term side effects that can be paired with a head injury:

 • Spasticity.
 A condition in which muscles are tightened or stiffened by disruption of the brain.
 This can inhibit the control of stretch and muscle reflexes, causing muscles or joints to lock in place.